GeospatialPython/pyshp/README.md

 # Version Changes

+## 3.1.7
+### Bug fix
+ - Warn (or raise the new `DbfNumericDataLoss` in strict mode) when a number is too wide for its "N" or "F" field and has to be truncated, instead of silently writing a different number.
+ `DbfStringDataLoss` and `DbfNumericDataLoss` now share a `DbfDataLoss` base class.

 ## 3.1.6
 ### Feature
  - Encodings can now be read from .cpg files (and optionally written to them).